2023 Lesson Information:

-My rates for 2022 are $130/wk per student for indoor lessons (to help slightly offset renal fees) and $125/wk per student for outdoor lessons for both ISR and stroke development.
+My rates for 2023 are $150/wk per student for both ISR and stroke development.
 Scheduling and cost are the same for both.
 Once ISR skills are attained, I can begin stroke development lessons for boys aged 4 and up and girls 3.5 and up.
 There is a $105 non-refundable registration fee for new ISR students, which goes to the corporate office.
 There is no registration fee for stroke development only.
 Once we settle on a time slot, I will send you the registration link and reserve it for you for 24 hrs or less to give you time to register and make the deposit.
 In order to reserve your slot, you will need to both register online and to pay the first two weeks' tuition (both non-refundable) upfront.
 Both the registration and the deposit are due within 24 hours of initially scheduling your slot.
 For the 2 week deposit, I can take payment via Venmo or cash (which you would need to drop off to me).
 If you have not both made the deposit and registered within that time frame, I will open up the slot to someone else.
 Know that no make-up lessons are given except for inclement weather or if I cancel, so keep that in mind when scheduling.

 For children 6 months to 6 years, I teach water survival, as opposed to splashing and playing or technique (i.e.. breaststroke, front crawl, etc.).
 If a child should fall into the water, she will be able to swim with her face in the water, roll over to float so she can get some air and maintain the float if necessary, then flip back over to swim and continue that sequence so she can get to the side or the stairs to get out to safety.
 A child younger than around 15 mo learns to hold his breath in the water, to get to a float and maintain a float until someone can get to him.
 I can teach a child as young as 6 months as long as he is able to sit independently without flopping over for at least one minute.

-Because young children learn through sensory-motor learning or the muscle memory of how their bodies should be moving through the water, they need much repetition.
+Because young children learn through sensory-motor learning, or the muscle memory of how their bodies should be moving through the water, they need much repetition.
 Therefore, the lessons are 5 days/wk, Monday-Friday.
 All lessons are one-on-one, so the child is working very hard and gets easily fatigued, so the lessons are no longer than 10 minutes per day.
-I will check for fatigue typically several times during the lesson to see if the child needs to end the lesson for the day or can keep going.

 Children under 15 mo. usually take around 5 wks. to acquire the skills.
 For a child older than that, it typically takes about 7-8 wks.
 I don't guarantee any time frame because each child is different, and I don't want a child to end lessons until he is safe in the water.
 At the end of the lessons, I will test the child's skills with clothes on.
 Ninety percent of water accidents occur with clothes on, and so I want to be sure she will be safe if this happens when she is fully clothed.